jnozzi/cocoadev.com/SiteContent/General/WeakReferencingObject.markdown

 <insert>Can anyone tell me why this example is allowed to ignore the "must be the same size" rule of poseAsClass: by adding an extra int to the definition?
-Incidentally, I reformatted the code to stop it adding a horizontal scrollbar on my screen. --[[KritTer]] </insert>
+Incidentally, I reformatted the code to stop it adding a horizontal scrollbar on my screen. --General/KritTer </insert>

 Have written it, I can't tell you that.
 It compiles... or did... maybe bit rot has set in, I'm not certain.
-As it is, I don't really have any use for it, so it's fallen by the proverbial wayside; thank you for the formatting, however (the horizontal scrollbar is bloody ''evil''). -- [[RobRix]]
+As it is, I don't really have any use for it, so it's fallen by the proverbial wayside; thank you for the formatting, however (the horizontal scrollbar is bloody *evil*). -- General/RobRix

 ----

-[[FDWeakReferencingObject]] is a nice little class which poses as [[NSObject]] to give all objects some lovely little [[WeakReferencing]] methods.
+General/FDWeakReferencingObject is a nice little class which poses as General/NSObject to give all objects some lovely little General/WeakReferencing methods.

 Class reference: